coreruleset/documentation/content/6-development/6-4-using-the-crs-sandbox.md

 - Please do not send more than 10 requests per second.
 - We will try to scale in response to demand.

+## Data and privacy

+All requests sent to the sandbox are logged and processed by the sandbox infrastructure. **Do not send real personal data, credentials, API keys, or any sensitive information** in your requests.
+By using the sandbox, you acknowledge that submitted request content may be retained and analyzed by the OWASP CRS Team for the purpose of improving CRS rules and sandbox infrastructure.
+See the [CRS Sandbox Security Policy]({{% ref "6-7-crs-sandbox-security-policy.md" %}}) for full details.

 ## Architecture

 The sandbox consists of various parts.
 The frontend that receives the requests runs on Openresty.
 It handles the incoming request, chooses and configures the backend running CRS, proxies the request to the backend, and waits for the response.
 Then it parses the WAF audit log and sends the matched rules back in the format chosen by the user.

 There is a backend container for every engine and version.
-For instance, one Apache with CRS 3.2.2, one with CRS 3.2.1, et cetera...
+For instance, one Apache with CRS 4.22.0, one with CRS 3.3.8, et cetera...
 These are normal webserver installations with a WAF and the CRS.

 The backend writes their JSON logs to a volume to be read by a collector script and sent to S3 bucket and Elasticsearch.